Elle Macpherson: Business career

 In the 1980s, together with Linda Evangelista, Christy Turlington, Tatjana Patitz, Naomi Campbell, Pavlína Pořízková, and Cindy Crawford, Macpherson became part of the new generation of supermodels.
-In 1989, she was given the nickname Elle "The Body" Macpherson by Time magazine after she appeared on their cover.
+Time magazine bestowed the nickname Elle "The Body" Macpherson upon her in 1989 after she graced their cover.
 She went on to use the name in a number of business ventures.
-In 1996, Frank DeCaro of The New York Times cited Macpherson, along with Linda Evangelista, Christy Turlington, Cindy Crawford, Naomi Campbell, Helena Christensen and Claudia Schiffer as "The Magnificent Seven".
-DeCaro reflected, "Known by their first names to legions of fans, they are the legends of the modern catwalk, the girl next door pretty underneath all the paint".
+In 1996, Frank DeCaro of The New York Times cited Macpherson, along with Linda Evangelista, Christy Turlington, Cindy Crawford, Naomi Campbell, Helena Christensen, and Claudia Schiffer as "The Magnificent Seven".
+DeCaro reflected, "Known by their first names to legions of fans, they are the legends of the modern catwalk, the girl next door pretty underneath all the paint."

-In 1994, she left her agency, Ford Models, to form her own company, Elle Macpherson Inc., which would serve as the financial organizational base for her later endeavours.
+In 1994, she left her agency, Ford Models, to form her own company, Elle Macpherson Inc., which would serve as the financial organisational base for her later endeavours.
 She soon went on to produce her own series of calendars, each of which was accompanied by a "making of" television program in 1992, 1993, and 1994.
 She used this as a springboard to create the "Your Personal Best – The Body" series of workout videos.

-She later diversified her portfolio of businesses, and in 1990 launched her lingerie collection 'Elle Macpherson Intimates' in partnership with Bendon Limited Apparel.
+She later diversified her portfolio of businesses and, in 1990, launched her lingerie collection 'Elle Macpherson Intimates' in partnership with Bendon Limited Apparel.
 Intimates became the single best-selling lingerie line in both Great Britain and Australia.

 The partnership was among the first instances of a crossover between a model and a fashion label.
 In 1989, when she was first approached by Bendon to promote their lingerie in Australia, Macpherson saw an opportunity to reverse their strategy and suggested a licensing arrangement, with products bearing her name and designs created in partnership with Bendon's team.
 Though commonplace now, the idea was unorthodox at the time.

-Macpherson took a significant role in the development and management of the company, serving as chief marketing officer and later Creative Director.
+Macpherson took a significant role in the development and management of the company, serving as chief marketing officer and later creative director.
 In January 2010, Macpherson expanded the line, launching Obsidian as a sub-brand.
 While nursing her second child, she spearheaded the development of a signature maternity bra line.
 Intimates has retained a high brand recognition into the 2000s, appearing as a featured brand on America's Next Top Model; last year, the brand celebrated 10 years of being stocked at Selfridges.

-Macpherson has also created her own line of beauty products: "Elle Macpherson – The Body".
+Macpherson has also created her own line of beauty products: "Elle Macpherson—The Body".
 The line was carried at Boots, and Australian suncare brand Invisible Zinc.
-She spent a year on the board of directors at Hot Tuna Clothing, advising on product development, brand positioning and sales strategy.
+She spent a year on the board of directors at Hot Tuna Clothing, advising on product development, brand positioning, and sales strategy.

-In 2007, the BBC TV series The Money Programme aired a documentary which followed Macpherson through her day-to-day business as she continued to develop her international lingerie business.
-In 2009 Macpherson delivered the Keynote Address at the annual meeting of the International Trademark Association.
+In 2007, the BBC TV series The Money Programme aired a documentary that followed Macpherson through her day-to-day business as she continued to develop her international lingerie business.
+In 2009, Macpherson delivered the keynote address at the annual meeting of the International Trademark Association.